citp/privacy-policy-historical/w/ws/wsf/wsfa.com.md

-> *The following text is extracted and transformed from the wsfa.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625230002id_/http%3A//www.wsfa.com/story/8774923/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wsfa.com privacy policy that was archived on 2014-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141218121134id_/http%3A//www.wsfa.com/story/8774923/privacy) for the most accurate reproduction.*

-# Privacy Policy - WSFA.com: News Weather and Sports for Montgomery, AL.
+# Privacy Policy - WSFA.com Montgomery Alabama news.

 **Privacy Policy**